bkamapantula/bkamapantula.github.io/_posts/2020-02-08-joyful-data.md

 ![boxed parties](../../../../images/jd-states.jpg)
 *Source: https://tinyurl.com/jd-states*

+It can take some time to figure out the order of instructions to draw a shape.

 Joyful Data can be a great way:

 - to create small multiple visuals that convey insights